WojciechMatuszewski/programming-notes/system-design/system-design-interview-insiders-guide-vol1.md

   - You could split data based on the first character, but you will soon realize that more words start with "a" than "z".

   - The author suggests **looking at historical data and sharding based on that**.

+## Chapter 14: Design youtube

+- The CDN costs would be high if you were to go with a regular AWS CloudFront pricing for serving videos for users (even for a relatively small application).

+- Transcoding the video to the proper formats is essential.
+Luckily for us, AWS has many services (the _Media_ family) that can help with that task.

+  - For transcoding, the author suggests using **DAG models, which resemble state machine tasks**.
+In the AWS world, I would use AWS StepFunctions.

+  - We use temporary storage for staging artifacts.

+- The author listed many streaming protocol formats.
+By looking at their names, it seems as if companies are found to create their streaming format for some reason.

+- To achieve **high parallelism, one might want to use queues as the events from the queue can be processed simultaneously**.

+- For **cost optimization, especially concerning the CDN**, consider **serving only specific videos via CDN**.
+We have already seen this **"hybrid" approach in the news feed system**.